XTAR VC4SL Charger Review: AA, 18650 and 21700 Cells

 The charger will charge a plethora of cells.
 LiPo 10440s, 14500s, 14650s, 16340s, 17335s, 17500s, 17670s, 18350s, 18490s, 18500s, 18650s, 18700s, 20700s, 21700s, 22650s, 25500s, 26650s & 32650s.
 Ni-MH/Ni-CD AAAAs, AAAs, AAs, As, Sub Cs, Cs & Ds.
 Basically if it's a cylindrical battery, this'll charge it!

-It charges upto 4 cells at once, each cell is managed independently so you're fine to charge different cells in each channel - this might be a standard feature now, but back in the day cells had to be charged in pairs!
+It charges up to 4 cells at once, each cell is managed independently so you're fine to charge different cells in each channel - this might be a standard feature now, but back in the day cells had to be charged in pairs!
 If you hook it up to a beefy USB then it'll charge 4 cells at 1A, 2 cells at 2A and 1 cell at 3A.
 I'm usually not in a rush to charge cells, that fact that it also does 250mA & 500mA means you can keep your cells in good condition for longer.

 Xtar Main Board